batra-mlp-lab/vln-sim2real/README.md

 ![Concept](teaser.png)

+This repo contains code for running the robot.
+For code and utilities for digitizing and annotating a physical environment to create a parallel VLN simulator environment, see [vln-sim2real-envs](https://github.com/batra-mlp-lab/vln-sim2real-envs).

 ## Reference

 A full description of this codebase and associated sim-to-real experiments and data can be found in the paper: [Sim-to-Real Transfer for Vision-and-Language Navigation]().
 If you use this code in your research, please cite our paper: